laffan/lookbook/README.md

 # playbook

-A collection of digital media experiments.
+A collection of digital sketches.
+Blender, P5.js, Godot ... anything goes.
+Click a thumbnail below to read more about each sketch.

 ## Notes
 Beyond a (very) few exceptions.
 Nothing in here should be larger than 5mb.